devsoc-unsw/structs.sh/README.md

 ### Environment Variables

-To configure the application, create a `.env` file in the client directory and add the following line:
+To configure the application, create a `.env` file in the `client/` directory and add the following line:

 ```plaintext
 VITE_DEBUGGER_URL=http://localhost:8000